All Ways Maui'd

 your ceremony for another day, time allowing.

 WHAT IS REQUIRED TO MARRY?
-For weddings in the Aloha State, all you'll need
+For Weddings and Civil Unions all you'll need

 IS A HAWAI'I MARRIAGE LEGAL WORLDWIDE?
 Yes, throughout the United States